taataa/tapspace/docs/dev/index.md

 First, in your local environment:

-1. Ensure you are in the `development` branch.
+1. Ensure you are in a `feature-myfeat` branch.
-1. Ensure the correct new version in `package.json`.
-1. Copy the version into source by `npm run gv`.
 1. Run `npm run lint` and `npm run test:headless`.
 1. Commit changes.

 Then, go to GitHub:

-1. Create a pull request from `development` to `master`.
+1. Create a pull request from `feature-myfeat` to `master`.
 1. Merge the pull request to `master`

+Then, back in your local environment:

+1. Switch to `master` by `git checkout master`
+1. Pull changes by `git pull --all`.
+1. Bump new version in `package.json`.
+1. Copy the version into source by `npm run gv`.
+1. Commit the version bump.
+1. Publish to npm with `npm run release`.
+It will run the test to double-check everything, build the bundle, and then publish.

+Finally, go to GitHub:

 1. Tag the `master` head with the new version as the tag name.

-By default, Travis CI is configured to publish to NPM after each successful build of the `master` branch.
-Therefore you can celebrate your freshly published package!
-In case Travis CI becomes unavailable, you need to publish from your local environment:

-1. Pull `master` by `git pull --all`.
-1. Switch to `master` by `git checkout master`.
-1. Publish by `npm run release`.
-It will run the test to double-check everything, build the bundle, and then publish.
-1. Switch back to `development` by `git checkout development` to avoid accidentally committing to `master` next time you commit something.
+Now you can celebrate your freshly published package!

 See also [a successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/).

 ## Continuous integration

 Travis CI configuration is located at `.travis.yml`.
 Travis CI detects changes in GitHub `master` branch.
-For each change it runs `npm install`, `npm test`, and finally attempts to publish to NPM.
+For each change it runs `npm install` and `npm test`.
+Travis does not publish to npm as we decide to release manually.

-Details on publishing to NPM: `.travis.yml` [requires an encrypted NPM auth token](https://docs.travis-ci.com/user/deployment/npm/) created by `travis` CLI.
-[Installation of the CLI](https://github.com/travis-ci/travis.rb#installation) requires Ruby.

 ## Maintenance